Meditation is one of the most powerful practices you can add to your life.

 Then, notice the space between you and the table in front of you.

-Notice the space to the ends of the room your in and then go beyond the room or building you’re in.
+Notice the space to the ends of the room you are in and then go beyond the room or building you’re in.

 As you focus your attention on the space, also notice the “no space.”

 It’s more of a feeling and an experience than a logical sense.

 Your main goal is to notice and to be one with the present moment versus labeling things as “oh I can feel the energy of the coffee table.
 That’s this, and this is that.”